 The proposed actions (the issuance of an ITS and the continued funding) would facilitate salmon fishing in SEAK that could impact listed Steller sea lion - WDPS, primarily through minimal levels of take (harm from potential entanglements).
-Because any issued ITS would be based on: (1) the requirements of the ESA, (2) the supporting analysis of the effects of the actions, (3) the "no jeopardy" determination for WDPS Steller sea lion, as well as the no destruction or adverse modification of designated critical habitat determination, (4) reasonable and prudent measures and terms and conditions for the issuance of the proposed ITS, and (5) the best scientific and commercial data available, the issuance of an ITS is expected to have minimal impacts to Steller sea lions.
+Because the issued ITS is based on: (1) the requirements of the ESA, (2) the supporting analysis of the effects of the actions, (3) the "no jeopardy" determination for WDPS Steller sea lion, (4) reasonable and prudent measures and terms and conditions included with the issuance of the ITS, and (5) the best scientific and commercial data available, the issuance of an ITS is expected to have minimal impacts to Steller sea lions.